05.06.2024

 — dominance and accents;

-— different levels of environmental detail.
+— varying levels of environmental detail.

-SPINE — Project Team Work
+SPINE — Project Team’s Work

 SPINE — Nekki (in development)